-Many readers will already be aware of the Renters’ Rights Bill (RRB), and broadly speaking the likely consequences for the residential lettings market across England.
-Having recently had its third reading in the House of Commons, the bill is set to bring major changes to the private rental sector, affecting both short let and long let property owners and tenants.
-The Bill passed its third reading comfortably with all government amendments accepted and is now moving through the House of Lords.
-It is anticipated that changes will start affecting landlords, tenants, and property managers across the UK from the Spring.
+Many readers will already be aware of the Renters’ Rights Bill (RRB), but may be somewhat uncertain of the likely consequences for the residential lettings market across England.
+The reforms are currently in for their final readings between both the House of Commons and the House of Lords.
+Once passed, the bill is set to bring major changes to the private rental sector, affecting both short let and long let property owners and tenants.
+It is anticipated that changes will start affecting landlords, tenants, and property managers across the UK from the Spring of 2026.

 In this article we take a look at the key aspects of The Renters’ Rights Bill and its potential implications for landlords, particularly those owning high-value properties typically rented by financially secure tenants.